pushpendra-starlord/WordsApp/README.md

 # WordsApp
-This app demonstrate the usage of Room persistance library for storing data in locally in device.
+This app demonstrate the usage of Room persistance library for storing data locally in device.

 ## Implementation
 ### Data Layer